Written by: Jed MacKay

 The second goal is capitalizing on Kang’s appearance in the Loki show on Disney+.
 The success of that goal is less realized because the Kang here is nothing like the Kang in Loki.
 It seems Marvel/Disney hasn’t quite learned its lesson about getting the different mediums in sync to avoid market confusion.
 Of the two versions, the Kang here is less quirky, more intimidating, and certainly more arrogant in his place outside of and above reality.
 If you have to pick a version of Kang to play the villain, MacKay’s version is the clear winner.

 The story in this issue is not so much an origin story as it is a day-in-the-life of Kang.
-Over a week, the professor Kang chooses to record his exploits sees Kang commit acts of great accomplishment and equally great cruelty.
+Over a week, Professor Kang chooses to record his exploits sees Kang commit acts of great accomplishment and equally great cruelty.
 When a “pirate timeline” (it’s complicated, better if you just pick up the issue) threatens to destabilize the main timeline, Kang and the professor investigate to find a villain just as ruthless as Kang himself.

 Again, the story works and it’s all wrapped up in a single issue (almost), but the timeline disruption gives readers a glimpse into potential futures that may or may not come to pass in other titles.
 Some of the glimpses look interesting.
 Others not so much.